MichaelCurrin/dev-cheatsheets/cheatsheets/terraform/code/variables.md

 ## Dynamic blocks

-Before of external modules, you might have to deprecate using an array.
+Before use of external modules, you might have to use an array.

 ```terraform
 foo = [